BGU-CS-VIL/DeepDPM/README.md

 ```
 @inproceedings{Ronen:CVPR:2022:DeepDPM,
-  title={Deep Clustering With An Unknown Number of Clusters},
+  title={DeepDPM: Deep Clustering With An Unknown Number of Clusters},
   author={Ronen, Meitar and Finder, Shahaf and  Freifeld, Oren},
   booktitle={Conference on Computer Vision and Pattern Recognition},
   year={2022}